rdbahr/mlb/README.md

 # NOTE:

-By default, external links are disabled by default (which is what the tema logos use) Add this setting in the `docker-compose.yml`
+By default, external links are disabled by default (which is what the team logos use) Add this setting in the `docker-compose.yml`

 ```